Pennsylvania Farm Bureau

 Pennsylvania Farm Bureau and its affiliated companies—including MSC Business Services, Safemark, PFB Health Services, and pfbSOLUTIONS—continue to serve members and clients.

 With Cumberland County—where PFB’s Camp Hill office is located—now in the green phase of the governor’s reopening plan, PFB is in the process of a phased reopening of the office while talking steps to protect the health and safety of members and employees.

-Some employees will continue to telecommute while others may be working from the office in staggered shifts.
 Visitors will be allowed but must provide advanced notice and follow certain protocols, including wearing a mask within the building.
 When in person meetings resume, they will be limited to fewer than 25 attendees.

 Please note that all employees, whether they are physically in the office or working remotely, are working and ready to assist members with a variety of matters.

 PFB staff are working during this time and are accessible and able to help our members.
 In addition, PFB’s family of companies remain open, including Safemark, which can handle member’s needs for tires and other equipment, and MSC Business Services, which is available to help members and their businesses.

 - Safemark can be contacted at 717.724.9484.

 - MSC Business Services can be contacted at 717.731.3517.
 You can also contact your account supervisor if you are already a client.

 - PFB Health Services can be reached at 1.800.522.2375.